westy92/fr-exercise/README.md

 ## Suggested Improvements
 - Add additional unit tests to test more complex scenarios and increase code coverage.
+- Set up a continuous integration environment like GitHub Actions.
 - Use an actual database and cache instead of application memory.
 Possible options are PostgreSQL and Redis, respectively.
 - Add logging throughout the application. ([winston](https://www.npmjs.com/package/winston) is a popular choice.)
 - Add user authentication and keep track of points on a per-user basis.